DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/plugin-overview.md

 # Vue Grid - Plugin Overview

 Plugins are components that implement particular Grid features.
-They should be defined within the Grid component.
+They should be defined within the DxGrid component.

 ## Plugin Order